 Our EYFS team writes long term and medium term plans using the EYFS framework based on a series of topics each of which offers experiences in all seven areas and builds on the interests of the children.
 These plans then inform our short-term weekly planning, alongside our observations, which remains flexible for unplanned circumstances or children's responses.
+The knowledge and skills taught in the Foundation Stage have clear links to the learning that follows in Key Stage 1.

-Children have whole group and small group times which increase as they progress through the EYFS, with times for a daily phonics session using 'Letters and Sounds', teaching aspects of Mathematics and Literacy, including shared reading and writing.
+Children have whole class and small group times which increase as they progress through the EYFS, with times for a daily phonics session using 'Little Wandle Letters and Sounds phonics programme', teaching aspects of Mathematics and Literacy, including guided reading and writing.